petyaracz/RaczRebrus2024/Readme.md

 Table 3.
 Sample wide data for *fotel*

+When we worked with stems, we simply summed the totals of back and front variants per stem.
+This approach masks across-suffix variation.
+Another approach, following Janda, Nesset, and Baayen (2010) would be to fit a mixed model predicting back/front odds and estimating a random intercept for stems and for suffixes.
+We could then extract the random intercept.
+However, the correlation between the stem random intercepts and the raw log odds is 0.99 and makes little practical difference in the analysis.

 ## K Nearest-Neighbours Model

 We took the 164 varying stems and transcribed them using a simplified